mcalla314/tkintertoy/docs/tutorial.rst

 #.
 Exit the program.

 There are very good reasons for learning this style of programming.
 It should be used for all except the simplest code.
+You will quickly get use to typing "self."
+All future examples in this tutorial will use this style of coding.

 Using the Collector Widget
 ==========================

 This next example is the interface to a tornado path generator.
-Image that we have a database that has tornado paths stored by date, counties that the tornado moved through, and the maximum damaged caused by the tornado (called the Enhanced Fajita or EF scale).
+Assume that we have a database that has tornado paths stored by date, counties that the tornado moved through, and the maximum damaged caused by the tornado (called the Enhanced Fajita or EF scale).